 Although you can print a pdf file from the command-line, you might first want to view it using a graphical application and print it from there.
 For such purposes, I recommend that you use evince or atril. evince is the GNOME document viewer and atril is the MATE document viewer.
 Or if you prefer the KDE desktop environment, then you can use okular.
 They are all open-source and supported by most Linux distributions.

 Do not use acroread!
 If you try to print from acroread to one of the SFU_Print queues, the job will fail and it will remain stuck in the local queue on your computer.
-If you view the print queue, you'll see that the problem isn't that the job status is "Held for authentication" but, rather, it will be Stopped.
+Not only that, but the local print queue on your computer will actually be Stopped and you'll need to ask a SysAdmin to fix it!
 This is due to "filter errors".
 The bottom line is that acroread is not compatible with the SFU_Print drivers.

 Whatever GUI application you use for printing, it will have a print menu that most likely comes with tabbed sub-menus for adjusting such things as duplex, colour, and resolution.
 For example, here's what the evince print menu looks like: